Professor, Sociology; Chair, Sociology

 - Ph.D., University of North Carolina at Chapel Hill

 - M.A., University of North Carolina at Chapel Hill

 - B.A., Bates College

-- Kolb, Kenneth H. 2014.
-Moral Wages: The Emotional Dilemmas of Victim Advocacy and Counseling.
-Berkeley, CA: University of California Press
+- 2014, Moral Wages: Emotional Dilemmas of Victim Advocacy and Counseling.
+University of California Press

 - Chair, South Carolina Chapter of the Scholars Strategy Network

 - Member, Food Tank Academic Working Group